BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-12-14-monitorsfour-write-up.md

 ![Curl Response](/img/MonitorsFour/CurlResponseDownload.png)

-After prettyfying it, it looks like this:
+After prettifying it, it looks like this:

 ![Curl Response Pretty](/img/MonitorsFour/CurlResponsePretty.png)